sashatanase/mezo-insights/README.md

 # Insights-repository
-A unified repository for all our research insights—from usability studies to market feedback.
+A unified repository for all our research insights from usability studies to market feedback.

 It serves as a central source of truth for both Product and Marketing, helping us capture patterns, themes, and quotes across all user touchpoints.